 Protect against detriment or injury to existing water right holders.
 For example, this could include quantitative or geographic limitations on the new uses that may be allotted for mitigation.

 Protect against the impairment of the public interest.
-For example, this could include requirements such as leaving a portion of a water right instream or maintaining a portion of a water right for use in the basin-of-origin.
+For example, this could include requirements such as leaving a portion of a water right instream, maintaining a portion of a water right for use in the basin-of-origin, or requiring new mitigated water rights be approved for use only in the basin of origin of the mitigating right.

 Ensure that the proposed banking structure will not place an undue administrative burden on Ecology to oversee and assist in bank operations.
 For example, this could include a limit on the number of applications for new mitigated permits Ecology will process during a given time period.